anagha-chaudhari/melo-hue/README.md

-Title of the Work: MeloHue
-Type of Work: Computer Software (Web Application)

-Developer Name: Anagha Rajeshkumar Chaudhari
-Nationality: Indian
-Year of Completion: 2025
-Source Language: HTML, CSS, JavaScript, Node.js, Express.js, MongoDB (Deployed on Render)

--- Description: --
+# MeloHue - 🇹​🇭​🇮​🇸​ 🇼​🇪​🇧​🇸​🇮​🇹​🇪​ 🇮​🇸​ 🇨​🇴​🇵​🇾​🇷​🇮​🇬​🇭​🇹​ 🇷​🇪​🇬​🇮​🇸​🇹​🇪​🇷​🇪​🇩​ 🇺​🇳​🇩​🇪​🇷​ 🇬​🇴​🇻​🇹​. 🇴​🇫​ 🇮​🇳​🇩​🇮​🇦​

-MeloHue is an interactive personal website developed entirely from scratch.
+MeloHue is an interactive personal website.
 It combines retro design aesthetics inspired by the early Windows XP era with smooth, modern web interactions to create a distinctive digital space.
 The design is intentionally nostalgic appealing to users who value simplicity, aesthetics, and productivity.

 This web app allows users to: